chesahkalu/azure_administrator/virtual_network.md

 To verify the success of the domain delegation, query the start of authority (SOA) record.
 The SOA record is automatically created when the Azure DNS zone is set up.
 You can verify the SOA record using a tool like `nslookup`.

 5. `Configure DNS settings through DNS Records`: After creating a DNS zone, you can add DNS records to the zone.
 DNS records are used to map domain names to IP addresses.
+Azure DNS manages all DNS records using record sets. `A record set (also known as a resource record set)` is the collection of DNS records in a zone that have the same name(apex name/zone name eg. `kalu.com`) and are of the same type.
+Most record sets contain a single record.
 You can add the following types of DNS records to a DNS zone:
     - **A**: Maps a domain name to an IPv4 address.
     - **AAAA**: Maps a domain name to an IPv6 address.
     - **CNAME**: Maps a domain name to another domain name.
     - **MX**: Maps a domain name to a mail server.
     - **NS**: Maps a domain name to a name server.
+Gets created automatically at the apex of each zone (name = '@'), and gets deleted automatically when the zone gets deleted.
     - **PTR**: Maps an IP address to a domain name.
     - **SOA**: Specifies the start of authority for a DNS zone.
+SOA records are used to store information about the zone, such as the primary name server for the zone and the email address of the person responsible for the zone.
+Gets created automatically at the apex of each zone (name = '@'), and gets deleted automatically when the zone gets deleted.
     - **SRV**: Maps a domain name to a service.
     - **TXT**: Maps a domain name to text information.
+- A record set can contain multiple records of the same type.
+For example, suppose you have already created an A record 'www' in the zone 'kalu.com', pointing to the IP address '134.170.185.46'.
+To create the second record you would add that record to the existing record set, rather than create an additional record set.
+You can add, remove, or update records in a record set.
+- The SOA and CNAME record types are exceptions.
+The DNS standards don't permit multiple records with the same name for these types, therefore these record sets can only contain a single record.

 **Apex Domain**: An apex domain is a domain that doesn't contain a subdomain.
 For example, `contoso.com` is an apex domain.
 An apex domain is also known as a root domain.
 An apex domain can't be a CNAME record.
 A CNAME record is a type of DNS record that maps a domain name to another domain name.
 An apex domain can have other types of DNS records, such as A records and MX records.